Aastha3348/Python-Projects/README.md

 # Python-Projects
 This repository is created to showcase all the python projects done by me.
+These projects are very easy and anyone can easily make them by following the Steps that I've explained .
+Follow up and Make one yourself and tell me about it!!!!

 ## Python
   - Python is an interpreted, high-level and general-purpose programming language.